qiao-xin/DupGen_finder/README.md

 ## Prepeations

-Pre-computed BLAST results and gene location information (GFF format) are required for running DupGen_finder successfully.
+Pre-computed BLAST results (.blast) and gene location information (.gff) are required for running DupGen_finder successfully.

-For the target genome in which gene duplicaiton modes will be classified, please prepare two input files:
+1) For the target genome in which gene duplicaiton modes will be classified, please prepare two input files:

 a. "[target_species].gff", a gene position file for the target species, following a tab-delimited format: "sp&chr_NO      gene    starting_position       ending_position".
 For example, "Ath.gff".